cogsys-tuebingen/deephs_fruit/README.md

         - Added new hyperspectral recordings
         - Added HyveConv++ model

-    Version 1 is still avaiable on branch 'paper_version'
+    Version 1 is still available on branch 'paper_version'

 Here you can find the dataset and the official implementation of the HS-CNN network with an optimized training pipeline.